Fatwa ID: 02671

-Therefore Istikhara is between to permissible things.
-Thirdly Istikharah is not to seek a hukm on a matter or even the priority of say a fard obligation over a Sunnah.
+Therefore Istikhara is between two permissible things.
+Thirdly, Istikharah is not to seek a hukm on a matter or even the priority of say a fard obligation over a Sunnah.

 Often within our community, we raise the function of Istikhara beyond its level and proper use.
 That now put aside, a dream of any auntie would hold even less value in this regard, it could be the product of shaytan or just her imagination and ranks very low in measuring or weighing matters.

-The only remedy for this is to make tawba, and ask Allah (swt) for forgiveness and accept the outcome after trying your utmost to reconcile between the families and to make good of difficult and problematic situation.
-You are not required in the circumstances to have your wali agree due to the circumstance, but at a minimum the brother must decided what to do, hopefully with his family and your family supporting you both.
-This what is mentioned by the hanafi jurists: "The marriage of a free and legally responsible (i.e. adult and sane) woman is valid (even) without the permission of her guardian (wali)…..and the Fatwa issued in her marrying someone who is not her legal match is of invalidity, and this is the chosen Fatwa due to corrupt times…"
+The only remedy for this is to make tawba, and ask Allah (SWT) for forgiveness and accept the outcome after trying your utmost to reconcile between the families and to make good of the difficult and problematic situation.
+You are not required in the circumstances to have your wali agree due to the circumstance, but at a minimum, the brother must decide what to do, hopefully with his family and your family supporting you both.
+This what is mentioned by the Hanafi jurists: "The marriage of a free and legally responsible (i.e. adult and sane) woman is valid (even) without the permission of her guardian (wali)…..and the Fatwa issued in her marrying someone who is not her legal match is of invalidity, and this is the chosen Fatwa due to corrupt times…"